 Every year, a survey is conducted to find out which trade is the best paid in the industry... a statistic we eagerly look forward to sharing with you.

 The results are in for 2019 and yet again the sparkies have taken the financial lead.
 For not one, not two, but FIVE years running, electricians have been earning the most money of all trades.
-In 2019 the average salary rose to £33,176 per annum a 2.7% increase when compared to 2018!
+In 2019, the average salary rose to £33,176 per annum - that's a 2.7% increase compared to 2018!

 Why not consider one of our Electrical Courses for a bright start to the new decade?